frankmorgner/OpenSCToken/README.md

 OpenSCToken requires macOS 10.12 or later.
 For registering the token driver, you have two options:

-1. Run `OpenSCTokenApp` or execute `pluginkit -a /Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex`:
+1. Run *OpenSCTokenApp* or execute `pluginkit -a /Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex`:
 Registers OpenSC in the PlugInKit subsystem for the current user.
 Your token will be **available after login**.
 Note that database clean-ups may eventually remove the plug-in.

-2. Execute `sudo -u _securityagent /Applications/OpenSCTokenApp.app/Contents/MacOS/OpenSCTokenApp`:
+2. Run *OpenSCTokenApp* as SecurityAgent `sudo -u _securityagent /Applications/OpenSCTokenApp.app/Contents/MacOS/OpenSCTokenApp` or execute `sudo -u _securityagent pluginkit -a /Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex`:
 Registers OpenSC globally.
 Your token **will always be available**.
-Copying the plug-in requires *security integrity protection (SIP)* to be disabled.

 ## Configuring OpenSCToken